alex-bellon/wikipedia/README.md

 ### Psychology
 - [Confirmation bias](https://en.wikipedia.org/wiki/Confirmation_bias) - the tendency to search for, interpret, favor, and recall information in a way that confirms one's preexisting beliefs or hypotheses.
+- [Cotard delusion](https://en.wikipedia.org/wiki/Cotard_delusion) - a rare mental disorder in which the affected person holds the delusional belief that they are dead, do not exist, are putrefying, or have lost their blood or internal organs.
 - [Rosenhan Experiment](https://en.wikipedia.org/wiki/Rosenhan_experiment) - An experiment conducted to determine the validity of psychiatric diagnosis.
 The experimenters feigned hallucinations to enter psychiatric hospitals, and acted normally afterwards.
 - [Selection Bias](https://en.wikipedia.org/wiki/Selection_bias) - the bias introduced by the selection of individuals, groups or data for analysis in such a way that proper randomization is not achieved, thereby ensuring that the sample obtained is not representative of the population intended to be analyzed.
 - [Semantic satiation](https://en.wikipedia.org/wiki/Semantic_satiation) - a psychological phenomenon in which repetition causes a word or phrase to temporarily lose meaning for the listener, who then perceives the speech as repeated meaningless sounds.